pop123123123/kwin-notch-avoider/README.md

 This issue is solved in plasma 6.1, see this issue for more information and workarounds: https://bugs.kde.org/show_bug.cgi?id=351175

-If you have any issues, please report them on the issue tracker.
+If you have any other issues, please report them on the issue tracker.